Kevin-Cosgrove/Kevin-Cosgrove.github.io/README.md

 ### Data Visualization of Earthquakes Across the Globe (2001-2023)
 [Github Repo]()

 Used **Python** to clean, process, and analyze over 700 unique earthquakes across the globe whose magnitude was at least 6.5 or larger.
-Visualizations include feature distributions, a feature correlation heat map, a geographic scatter plot, a geograpgic density plot, and more.
+Visualizations include feature distributions, a feature correlation heat map, a geographic scatter plot, a geographic density plot, and more.

 ![Earthquake visualization](/assets/img/earthquake.jpg)